typedb/typedb-docs/_09-query/06-aggregate-query.md

 This query returns the total number of instances of `employment` mapped to their corresponding `employer` roleplayer.

 ## Summary
-An aggregate query, given a function, is used to calculate a given variable as defined in the preceded `match` clause that describes a set of data in the knowledge graph.
+An aggregate query is used to calculate a given variable as defined in the preceded `match` clause that describes a set of data in the knowledge graph.

 Next, we will learn how to [compute values over a large set of data](/docs/query/compute-query) in a knowledge graph.